Academic Integrity at Baruch College: Summary for Faculty

 Baruch College Policies

 Our policies and step-by-step procedures are articulated in the Faculty Guide to Student Academic Integrity.
 (You might also like to refer to CUNY’s Academic Integrity Policy, as revised July 2011.)
-Baruch’s two key principles are that faculty members are responsible for grades and that all cases should be reported to the Office of the Dean of Students:
+The two principles that undergird Baruch College’s policies with respect to academic integrity are: 1) that faculty members are responsible for grades and 2) that all cases should be reported to the Office of the Dean of Students:

 1. Faculty members are responsible for grades.

-- The instructor brings the alleged act of academic dishonesty to the attention of the student as soon as possible.
+The instructor brings the alleged act of academic dishonesty to the attention of the student as soon as possible.
+(If this relates to something observed during an exam, the student should be allowed to complete the exam, but may be moved to another seat, and “cheat sheets” may be confiscated.)

 - If the student admits to the act of academic dishonesty, the instructor is entitled to give him/her the academic sanction described in the syllabus, including an F for the assignment/exam or for the course itself.
 Potential penalties must be stated on the syllabus and reiterated in class.
 We recommend a range of potential sanctions, including an F for the course.

 - If the student disputes the accusation, she or he is entitled to due process.
-The final grade should be PEN (i.e., pending), with the word “purposeful” in the Comments column.
+If due process (report to the Dean of Students and decision as to whether the student is “responsible” has not yet occurred), the end of semester grade should be PEN(i.e., pending), with the word “purposeful” in the Comments column.
 Please note that use of the PEN grade is limited to academic integrity cases.

 - While students often dispute accusations initially, they usually confess within a few weeks—these issues tend to be resolved quickly.
-Students are entitled to due process, but cases very rarely move as far as a hearing—only a small handful cases (of hundreds) per year.
+Students are entitled to due process, but cases very rarely move as far as a hearing at the Faculty/ Student Disciplinary Committee, which handles only a small handful cases (of hundreds) per year.

 - All cases should be reported.